Skip to contents

 data_source_age

-Data.frame with two columns:
+data.frame with two columns:

-• age - age of level (numeric)
+• age - age of the level (numeric)

 age_uncertainty